-(4) The provider of a thesis topic becomes a supervisor when a PhD student is accepted and enrolls to the Doctoral School for the announced topic.
+- (4) The provider of a thesis topic becomes a supervisor when a PhD student is accepted and enrolls to the Doctoral School for the announced topic.
 Each doctoral student is assigned one and only one supervisor, who manages and supports the studies and research work of the doctoral student working on the topic with full responsibility, as well as the doctoral candidate's preparation for obtaining a degree.
-Dual topic guidance is only possible (with the approval of the University Habilitation Committee and Doctoral Council) in the case of training conducted within the framework of international cooperation or in the case of an interdisciplinary research topic.
-A supervisor may only have more than 4 PhD students in specially justified cases.
-These conditions may only be waived by the DIT with the consent of the EHBDT.

-2. Admission to doctoral training

-- (1) Admission to the doctoral program can only be done by applying for a nationwide application on www.doktori.hu, and after a successful hearing by the Admission committee.
-The Doctoral School issues a call for applications twice a year (around March and November), which includes topic descriptions and the form and content requirements for admission to the doctoral program. - (2) Participating in the entrance exam is subject to written confirmation of acceptance by the supervisor and the receiving unit (department or external institution).
-The formal requirement for admission is a diploma with at least a good rating.
-An additional requirement for admission is a sufficient knowledge of English to be able to study the literature and, to communicate fluently with the supervisor and the staff of the Doctoral School.
-This will be verified by the admission committee during the admission procedure.
-This check is not required if the candidate has a state-recognised complex language examination in English at level B2 or equivalent. - (3) The purpose of the admission hearing (June and January) is to check the appropriate preparation of the applicants, and to make a ranked admission proposal.
-The admission hearing takes with the Admission Committee appointed by the DIT.
-The professional habitus points given in the admission hearing are partly based on the knowledge of the chosen topic.
-The Admissions Committee will assess the candidate's preparedness for the interview, previous academic achievements, language skills and previous professional and academic activity, with a score between 0 and 100.
-The scoring guide is available on the doctoral school's website in the regulations.
-A minimum of 60 points is required for admission.
-To be admitted to the entrance examination, the applicant must obtain at least 15 out of the maximum 30 points available in the written test. - (4) The admission process is controlled by several parties involved: based on the report of the Admissions Committee, the DIT makes a proposal to the Dean of the Faculty for admission and the awarding of the state scholarships.
-Admission decisions are made by the Dean of the Faculty., based on the DIT's proposal (Section 13, (6), (7) of the DHSZ)
+Dual topic guidance is only possible in the case of training conducted within the framework of international cooperation or in the case of an interdisciplinary research topic.
+A supervisor may only have more than 3 PhD students in specially justified cases. - 2.
+Admission to doctoral training - (1) Admission to the doctoral program can only be done by applying for a nationwide application on www.doktori.hu, and after a successful hearing by the Admission committee.
+The doctoral school issues a call for applications every year (around March), which includes topic descriptions and the form and content requirements for admission to the doctoral program. - (2) Participating in the entrance exam is subject to written confirmation of acceptance by the supervisor and the receiving unit (department or external institution).
+The formal requirement for admission is a diploma with at least a good rating, as well as proof of English language skills. - (3) The purpose of the admission hearing (June and January) is to check the appropriate preparation of the applicants, and to make a ranked admission proposal.
+The admission hearing takes with the Admission Committee appointed by the DIT. - (4) The admission process is controlled by several parties involved: based on the report of the Admissions Committee, the DIT makes a proposal to the Dean of the Faculty for admission and the awarding of the state scholarships.
+Admission decisions are made by the Dean of the Faculty.